cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

         values:
         - "/usr/bin/bash"
       matchActions:
-      - action: "NotifyKiller"
+      - action: "NotifyEnforcer"
         argSig: 9
 ```

-Note as mentioned above the `NotifyKiller` with killer program is meant to be used only on kernel versions
+Note as mentioned above the `NotifyEnforcer` with enforcer program is meant to be used only on kernel versions
 with no support for fast attach of multiple kprobes (`kprobe_multi` link).

 With `kprobe_multi` link support the above example can be easily replaced with: